 Ray tracing is a rendering technique that creates more realistic light effects.
 By using ray tracing tech to simulate the physical behaviour of light, you’ll see it bounce off objects in the virtual world just as it would in reality.

-While ray tracing has been around for some time in the film and TV production worlds, Nvidia’s RTX graphics cards are the first means through which ray tracing can be rendered in real-time, making it possible to incorporate the technology in video games.
+While ray tracing has been around for some time in the film and TV production worlds, the release of Nvidia’s RTX graphics cards marked the first instance when ray tracing could be rendered in real-time, making it possible to incorporate into video games.

 The full list of games confirmed to support ray tracing is as follows: